ansible/ansible/docs/docsite/rst/windows_winrm.rst

 To enable TLS 1.2 support on Server 2008 R2 and Windows 7, the optional update `KRB3080079 <https://support.microsoft.com/en-us/help/3080079/update-to-add-rds-support-for-tls-1.1-and-tls-1.2-in-windows-7-or-windows-server-2008-r2>`_
 needs to be installed.
-Once installed and the host rebooted, run the following powershell commands to enable TLS 1.2:
+Once installed and the host rebooted, run the following PowerShell commands to enable TLS 1.2:

 .. code-block:: powershell